Cold Callers and Doorstep Rogue Traders

-Cold Calling can also be a cover for persons planning more serious offences, such as burglaries, to see if houses are occupied.
-Cold Callers might also commit 'Bogus Official' offences where they gain entry to the house by deception in order to steal, whilst the occupant is distracted.
+Cold Calling can also be a cover for persons planning more serious offences such as Burglary, Car Crime or 'Bogus Official' offences such as pretending to be from the Water Board and needing to fix a leak, where entry is gained to a house by deception in order to steal while the occupant is distracted.

 If someone does call at your door, stick to the following advice:

 - Don't agree to any work or sign anything on the spot.

 - Don't feel pressured to buy.
 It is your home and your right to say 'No'.

 - Don't ever go to a Bank or Cash point with a trader.
 Legitimate traders would never do this.

 If you have vulnerable neighbours or family members who could potentially fall victim to these type of fraudulent individuals check in on them and call 101 with suspicious vehicles or individuals.

 If you suspect a crime is in progress, or about to occur please note descriptions and contact police on 999.

 Trading Standards can assist you and your neighbours by creating a Cold Calling Zone in your street or area.
 For more information on how they can help, email firstname.lastname@example.org